Sometimes, I just have luck. One day, a hiking trip to Malibu ended up as cultural feast in a first century villa.

-We were decided to hike to Escondido Falls.
-However, after merging into the CA-1 around Santa Monica, I said: “Why we don’t stop in the Getty Villa?”
-It took us about 45 minutes to get to Santa Monica from our house.
-We are talking about 12 short, short miles.
-I wasn’t in the mood for another hour in the vehicle.
+We wanted to hike to Escondido Falls.
+However, it took us about 45 minutes to get to Santa Monica from our house.
+We are talking about 12 short, short miles

-“You need reservations, folks” she said.
+“You need reservations, folks,” she said.

 I replied, “No problem, we will return another day.”